Austria bankers still blocking EU sanctions on Russia

 Meanwhile, if there is no Vienna-Kyiv deal next week, then the last chance to adopt the 12th round of Russia sanctions this year will expire, as EU institutions start Christmas holidays.

-But if Nehammer and Pasquali think Kyiv's backlist is bad for their image, then Vienna's veto-tactics are making them look even worse, for some EU diplomats.
+But if Nehammer and Pasquali thought Kyiv's blacklist was bad for their image, then Vienna's veto-games were making them look even worse, for some EU diplomats.

 "Austria has been quietly playing on Russia's team for a long time — they're a huge problem in the EU.
 Potentially explosive.
 To be watched closely," a senior EU diplomat said.